Car Data Check

 This looks to see if the vehicle has ever been reported stolen during its lifetime.
 If a record does exist it isn’t always a reason to panic as there are cases where a car is reported stolen and subsequently found with no damage but has simply not had the record removed from the check.

 However… There is nothing to stop a thief stealing a car, possibly along with the relevant documents, and selling it on before the owner even realises it has gone.
+This is why getting a good insurance policy with someone like One Sure Insurance is crucial for the safety of your car.
 Maybe they were on holiday or in hospital.
 A HPI check at this stage will show no warnings at all.

 This shows up any outstanding finance on the vehicle.
 When someone takes out a finance agreement on a car the details are recorded such as when it was taken out, for how long and with which finance company.